Qik-Company/cordova-plugin-save-image/README.md

 This plugins requires the following usage descriptions:

-- `NSCameraUsageDescription` specifies the reason for your app to access the device's camera.
-- `NSPhotoLibraryUsageDescription` specifies the reason for your app to access the user's photo library.
 - `NSPhotoLibraryAddUsageDescription` specifies the reason for your app to get write-only access to the user's photo library

 To add these entries into the `info.plist`, you can use the `edit-config` tag in the `config.xml` like this: